-Books
+Text Books

-Books are required for all courses.
+Text books are required for all courses.
 Students are strongly encouraged to purchase books from Missouri Book Service (MBS) prior to the start of the session.
-In order to maximize student success, students enrolling close to the start of a session should ensure their text-books are in hand within 48 hours of registration.
+In order to maximize student success, students enrolling close to the start of a session should ensure their textbooks are in hand within 48 hours of registration.
 To view the booklist, and/or order books, call or visit MBS online at: